-Sikelianos-Carter asserts that Black features are a manifestation of a sacred and divine technology that have served as a means of survival, both physically and metaphysically.
-She envision a cosmically bountiful world that celebrates and pays homage to ancestral majesty, power and aesthetics.
+Sikelianos-Carter asserts that Black features are a manifestation of a sacred and divine technology that has served as a means of survival, both physically and metaphysically.
+She envisions a cosmically bountiful world that celebrates and pays homage to ancestral majesty, power, and aesthetics.

-Inspired by traditionally African and Black-American hairstyles, she uses web and catalogue sourced images to construct these new saviors.
-Through large scale paintings and the employment of luminescent materials she is creating a mythology that is centered around black resistance and utilizes the body as a sight of alchemy and divinity.
+Inspired by traditionally Black hairstyles, Sikelianos-Carter uses web and catalog-sourced images to construct new archetypes.
+Through her exploration of opulent, luminescent materials she is creating a mythology that is centered on Black resistance and utilizes the body as a site of alchemy and divinity.